-Whether the topic is safety or the quality of the picture and sound presentations, non-technical employees have rarely had an opportunity to grow in the field that they are surrounded by.
+Whether the topic is safety or the presentation quality of the picture and sound, non-technical employees have rarely had an opportunity to grow in the field that they are surrounded by.
 That changes with these courses.
 The road to accomplishing technical judgement begins now.

 The internet is filled with jargon and old data…and junk…and distractions.
-Sometimes the info is correct, but it is just presented at too high a level too fast.
+Sometimes the info is correct, but it is just presented at too high a level, and too fast.

 Artistic Intent – Why We Are Here

 The Producers and Directors all believe that if they make their vision come to life – make their story into a movie – it will be shown in a way that allows the audience see and hear what they created with the same splendor they realized.
 Were they wrong?

 If something is managed properly, then there is control over the quality of the items being delivered, and assurance that the end user will be satisfied.
 Quality Management | Quality Control | Quality Assurance

 - Training and You and the ISO 9001 Management System – Part 1